 A demo of a logarithmic Bar chart

-Before the chart is created the data is converted to a smaller numbers by using the
+Before the chart is created the data is converted to smaller numbers by using the

 RGraph.log() API function.
-It's these smaller numbers which are then plotted on the
+It's these smaller numbers that are then plotted on the

 This goes in the documents header: